 Summary of Parent Engagement Events from the Previous Year

 Number of Participants (this number should equal the number of participants listed on sign in sheets in Digital Compliance)

 Results of Evidence of Effectiveness

-(how do you know the parents learned what the activity was intended to provide?
+(How do you know the parents learned what the activity was intended to provide?
 Responses such as sign-in sheets or survey results are not sufficient.)